famousj/gentle-gall-intro/subscriptions.md

 the `on-watch` handler for our path, send a subscription notification with the current `pos`.

+- One possible solution can be found [here](code/answers/lightswitch-subs.hoon)

 ### lightbulb.hoon

 So far, both agents were running on the same fakezod, but everything works exactly the same if